Recommended for investors and traders speaking German and focusing on European securities

-All these options help to boost financial knowledge and familiarity with the trading platforms.
-There are also demo options available for the various platforms.
-The spectial thing about this is that you need to request these separately after you opened your account and you can use it only for a limited time.
+All these options help to boost your financial knowledge and familiarity with the trading platforms.
+The demo accounts are available on the FX-Handelsplattform and flatex trader 2.0.
+However, you need to request these separately after opening your account and they are available only for a limited time.

 All educational materials are available only in German.

-Flatex is regulated by Germany's Federal Financial Supervisory Authority (BaFin), which is a top-tier regulator.
-The broker is also listed on the Stuttgart Stock Exchange and has a banking background.
+flatex is regulated by Germany's Federal Financial Supervisory Authority (BaFin), a top-tier regulator.
+The broker is also listed on the stock exchange and has a banking background.

 |• Majority of clients belong to a top-tier financial authority||None|

 |• Banking background|